 The minimum specified Scope of Work to be undertaken by the selected bidder is mentioned below:

-The “Scope of Work” will include Supply, Installation, Support/Services and Maintenance of Network HSM Devices, PED device and Backup HSM for IDRBT Project at Hyderabad, is with the successful bidder.
+The “Scope of Work” will include Supply, Installation, Support/Services and Maintenance of Network HSM Devices, and integration with existing PED device and Backup HSM for IDRBT Project at DC and DR site, is with the successful bidder.

 Supply of Bill of Material as per technical specification mentioned in Annexures – IX of this RFP.